GaborJenei/GB-Road-Traffic-Accident-Analysis/README.md

 2. What is the distribution of the age groups and gender of the driver of vehicles involved in accidents?

-    Age distribution follows a similar pattern for both men and women with a peak between 20 - 35, however twice as much male driver is involved in an accident then female drivers
+    Age distribution follows a similar pattern for both men and women with a peak between 20 - 35, however twice as much male driver is involved in an accident then female drivers.

 3. Are certain vehicle types or road classes more dangerous?